thechelsuk/ext-chrome-hiyd/README.md

-# Hyd Browser Extension
+# Hiyd Browser Extension

-Hyd is a Chromium browser extension that lets you capture highlighted text and web page metadata, saving it as a Markdown file with Jekyll front matter.
+Hiyd is a Chromium browser extension that lets you capture highlighted text and web page metadata, saving it as a Markdown file with Jekyll front matter.
 It is designed for users who want to quickly save and organize web clippings in a portable, readable format.

 ## Features